 5. How do you comply with HIPAA?

 Simply having a “yes, we’re compliant with HIPAA” is not enough.
-Experts know that no procedure or company is 100% HIPAA compliant; when it comes to compliance, there’s always a spectrum.
-That is why it is important for any healthcare provider or facility to do an initial assessment, appoint a compliance officer, appoint a security officer for HIPAA, and conduct regular periodic reviews, and then record progress in compliance.
+Experts know that no procedure or company is 100% HIPAA compliant when it comes to compliance, there’s always a spectrum.
+That is why it is important for any healthcare provider or facility to do an initial assessment.
+Appoint a compliance officer or a security officer for HIPAA to conduct regular periodic reviews.
+Then record progress in compliance.

 No doctor wants claims and patient records to be treated by a beginner.
 Ask detailed questions about the company’s business partner agreements, email protection, fax security, data security, record destruction, and destruction of equipment (the PHI of your patients might still be on those computer hard drives!).